blockbridge/blockbridge-kubernetes/README.md

 Enter password:
 ```

-When prompoted, authenticate to the Blockbridge controlplane as the system user:
+When prompted, then authenticate to the Blockbridge controlplane as the system user:
 ```
 Authenticating to https://blockbridge.mycompany.example/api